 Fall has arrived with cooler weather and shorter days.
-But don’t put your boat away just yet because we’re about to experience the best fishing of the year!
-Fishermen can continue to find success with live bait but artificial lures should become increasingly effective.
-Make time to get out on the water, you won’t regret it.
+We’re about to experience the best fishing of the year so don’t put away your boat just yet!
+Fishermen can continue to succeed with live bait but artificial lures should become increasingly effective.
+Make some time to get out fishing, you won’t regret it.

-After a couple of weeks of very windy conditions, the weather has thankfully calmed down and water clarity is improving.
-Redfish will start to form bigger schools and sight fishing on the flats should be great.
-We are throwing jerk shad artificial lures about 4″-5″ in length and in hues of blue and grey.
-I rig these lures on size #3/0 flutter hooks that provide great action.
+After a couple of tropical storms, the weather has settled down and water clarity is improving.
+Redfish have begun to form larger schools and sight fishing should be great.
+We are casting jerk shad artificial lures about 4″-5″ in length and in hues of silver and blue.
+I pair these lures with size #3/0 flutter hooks that provide great action in the water.

-Artificial paddle tail lures have begun to really produce for trout.
-I’ll use a 1/4oz. jighead and tie a loop knot to give the lure even more action.
-Vary your rate of retrieve as you search for pockets of fish.
-Again, we’ve been staying with darker colored artificials.
-To make your lure even more attractive, try putting a piece of shrimp on the hook.
-You can use pieces of live or frozen shrimp and it will put a scent trail on your lure that is hard to resist.
+Artificial lures have begun to really produce for trout.
+I’ll fish a 1/4oz. jighead and tie a loop knot to give the lure even more action.
+As you search for pockets of fish, vary your rate of retrieve.
+Just like the jerk shad, we’ve been staying with artificials whose color mimics the baitfish in the water.
+Try putting a piece of shrimp on the hook to make your lure even more attractive,.
+You can try pieces of live or frozen shrimp and it will add a scent trail on your lure that is hard to resist.

-Even with artificials becoming more effective, keep tossing those popping corks.
-Mud minnows, live shrimp and artificial shrimp have been working well when suspended about 18″-24″ below the cork.
-Redfish and trout alike will eat these baits as they pass by suspended in the water column.
-Corks have been working best fished along grassy banks at mid and high tide.
+Even with artificials becoming more productive, keep using those popping corks.
+Live shrimp, mud minnows and artificial shrimp have been working fine when suspended about 18″-24″ below the cork.
+Trout and redfish alike will eat these baits as they pass by suspended in the water column.
+Corks have been working best cast along grassy banks at mid and high tide.

 See you on the water!